Jodicooli/GraphRAG/README.md

 1. **User asks a question** via the Streamlit UI or API.
 2. **FAISS retrieves similar past questions** from stored embeddings.
 3. **Neo4j dynamically retrieves graph-based knowledge** from the StackOverflow dataset.
-4. **GPT-4 generates an AI response** using both FAISS & Neo4j context.
+4. **Ollama (with Mistral) generates an AI response with multi-hop explanation** using both FAISS & Neo4j context.
 5. **Answer is returned to the user** through the frontend or API.

 ---